 In the next section, we provide a convergence analysis for the proposed method as an extension of the coordinate descent method to the Riemannian domain in a special case that the search space is a product manifold.

-\section{Convergence Analysis}
+\section{Convergence analysis}

-The RPCD method can be thought as a variant of Tangent Subspace Descent (TSD) \cite{gutman2019coordinate}.
-TSD is the recent generalization of the coordinate descent method to the manifold domain.
-In this section, we generalize the convergence analysis of \cite{gutman2019coordinate} to the case where exponential map and parallel transport are substituted by retraction and vector transport, respectively.
+The RPCD method can be thought of as an extension of Tangent Subspace Descent (TSD) \cite{gutman2022coordinate}.
+TSD is a recent generalization of the coordinate descent method to the manifold domain.
+To provide a convergence analysis for RPCD, we generalize the convergence analysis of \cite{gutman2022coordinate} to the case of product manifolds where the exponential map and parallel transport are substituted by retraction and vector transport, respectively.
 Convergence analysis of the TSD method is a generalization of the Euclidean block coordinate descent method described in \cite{beck2013convergence}.
 The TSD method with retraction and vector transport is outlined in \cref{alg:TSD}.
-The projections in TSD are updated in each iteration of inner loop with the help of the vector transport operator.
+The projections in TSD are updated in each iteration of the inner loop with the help of the vector transport operator.

 Before, we start to study the convergence analysis, it would be helpful to quickly review some definitions: